Seitenbau/service-kommune-tracker/README.md

-# Service-Kommune Tracking Server
+# Serviceportal Tracking Server

-A [Ratpack](https://ratpack.io) REST Service to allow tracking of events in Service-BW / Amt24 processes.
+A service to allow tracking of process events in the "Serviceportal" [Service-BW](https://www.service-bw.de/), [Amt24](https://amt24.sachsen.de/) and OZG-Hub.

-Developed by [Service-Kommune](https://www.service-kommune.de), in cooperation with [#ANDI](https://www.netzwerk-agile-verwaltung.de/).
+Developed by [SEITENBAU](https://www.seitenbau.com/was-wir-koennen/public-service-design), in cooperation with [#ANDI](https://www.netzwerk-agile-verwaltung.de/).

 ## Prerequisites
 1. Setup a MariaDB database (in the examples, we name it `skTracker`)